 Here are the best trading platforms in the UK:

-Interactive Investor - Good for stability, trustworthiness and security
+3. Interactive Investor - Great for stability, trust, and security.

 Interactive Investor